-Winter Lacing Cards: a fine motor activity for kids…
+Winter Lacing Cards to make for kids: a fun, homemade fine motor activity for toddlers and preschoolers

 Happy New Year!
 The hooligans have returned, and we’re getting back into our groove here.
 We’ve spent the majority of the past two days playing, re-connecting and enjoying the SNOW that we finally got over the holidays!
 We haven’t done anything terribly structured this week but I did make these simple winter lacing cards this morning.